Description

 MaxDuration:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days below previous high of 501 days of Johnson & Johnson is greater, thus worse.
+• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 671 days of Johnson & Johnson is larger, thus worse.

 AveDuration: